tkent-google/std-switch/README.md

 ## Introduction

-This document proposed a new HTML element for a 'switch' control.
+This document proposes a new HTML element for a 'switch' control.
 It is provided as a [built-in module](https://github.com/tc39/proposal-javascript-standard-library/).

 ### Why a switch control?